basin-dev/continue/docs/docs/examples.md

 # Examples

-## Plugins for potential users

-- Marcin (dltHub): creating a dlt pipeline (instead of using chatgpt)
-- Nick (Den): fixing errors / natural language refinements to code (instead of using chatgpt)
-- Ray (UMich): creating plots for his papers (instead of using chatgpt)
-- Ella (Airbyte): adding types to connector columns (instead of adding bypasses to tests)
-- Anish (Ramp): creating unit tests (instead of manually doing it / failing to use chatgpt for it)
-- Phil (W&B): adding W&B experiment tracking to your ML model code (instead of using chatgpt)
-- Alan (Rasa): creating a rasa bot (instead of using chatgpt)
-- Shukri (Weviate): debugging through many unfamiliar abstractions (instead of having to step through all with a debugger)

 ## Ideas for plug-ins

 - I want to be able to give natural language commands to make changes to a file (where it waits for me to approve / reject)